nitindermohan/oak-new-docs/content/docs/reference/app-sla.md

 ## Application Deployment SLA

-The SLA deplyment descriptor is a JSON file that describes the deployment of an application in the Oakestra platform.
+The SLA deployment descriptor is a JSON file that describes the deployment of an application in the Oakestra platform.

 An example SLA of application `X` with two microservices `X1` and `X3` can be as follows.